 The Authority and Insight Kentucky Partners II, L.P. ("Insight") are parties to a Right of Entry Agreement dated March 3, 2010.
 Insight constructed, installed and maintains underground internet cable to service existing and future tenants of certain tenants at Bowman Field and Louisville Muhammad Ali International Airport.
-The Board previously approved the First Amendment which provided service to 2720 Gast Boulevard (Louisville Executive Aviation), the Second Amendment which provided service to 2800 Moran Avenue (Hangar 12), the Third Amendment which provided service to 2800 Moran Avenue (Hangar 5) and 1151 Standiford Lane (Atlantic Aviation), the Fourth Amendment which provided service to 5101 Crittenden Dr. (Trans States Airlines) and the Sixth Amendment which provided service to 600 Terminal Drive (Louisville Muhammad Ali International Airport Terminal Building).
+The Board previously approved the First Amendment which provided service to 2720 Gast Boulevard (Louisville Executive Aviation), the Second Amendment which provided service to 2900 Moran Avenue (Hangar 12), the Third Amendment which provided service to 2800 Moran Avenue (Hangar 5) and 1151 Standiford Lane (Atlantic Aviation), the Fourth Amendment which provided service to 3325 Roger E. Schupp Street (Hangar 34), the Fifth Amendment which provided service to 5101 Crittenden Dr. (Trans States Airlines) and the Sixth Amendment which provided service to 600 Terminal Drive (Louisville Muhammad Ali International Airport Terminal Building).
 Insight further requests to provide service to 1180 Standiford Court, which was not included in the Right of Entry Agreement or First, Second, Third, Fourth, Fifth or Sixth Amendments.